Alfredojrd86/AJRDdev/README.md

 #### 🙏 Thanks
 If you like this theme, don't forget to give it a ⭐.

-#### 🤝 Contributing
-Got enhancements you envision?
-Contributions are welcome!
-Fork the repo, push your changes, and submit a pull request.
-Let's make this theme better, together.

 #### 👾 Issues
 For any challenges encountered, please feel free to report issues through our issue tracker.